Big Brother Brasil 23

-Big Brother Brasil 23 is the twenty-third season of Big Brother Brasil, which premiered on TV Globo on January 16, 2023.
-The show is produced by Globo and hosted by Tadeu Schmidt, who returned for his second season as the host.
+Big Brother Brasil 23 was the twenty-third season of Big Brother Brasil, which premiered on TV Globo on January 16, 2023.
+The show was produced by Globo and hosted by Tadeu Schmidt, who returned for his second season as the host.

-For the first time, the grand prize (which is expected to be the largest prize money in Big Brother Brasil history) will be unknown until the end.
-Starting from the standard R$ 1.5 million prize fund, each housemate will be able to increase this amount individually throughout the season by winning competitions or avoiding hitting the eviction block.
+For the first and only time, the grand prize is R$ 2.88 million with tax allowances, plus a R$150,000 prize offered to the runner-up and a R$50,000 prize offered to the housemate in third place.
 For the fourth consecutive year, the show features housemates divided into two groups: "Celebrities", composed of actors, singers, professional athletes, and social media personalities, and "Civilians" composed of everyday Brazilians.

 Before the premiere, four new potential housemates competed for two spots in the cast as part of a twist, with the winners being sequestered after the results and moving into the house with the rest of the cast on Day 1, bringing the total number of housemates up to 22.

+On April 25, 2023, doctor Amanda Meirelles won the competition with 68.90% of the public vote over singer Aline Wirley and actress Bruna Griphao.

 The game

 Final prize change throughout the season

 After twelve years without adjustments to the maximum prize awarded to the winner of the reality show, the value of the final prize will be increased in this edition.
 Since Big Brother Brasil 10, that value was R$ 1.5 million, an amount that has sparked discussion in recent seasons due to the inflationary lag and the increasing success of previous alumni leading to future houseguests playing relatively risk-free games with a post-show career in mind, rather than winning the game itself.

-This season will have the biggest prize in the history of the reality show.
+This season was have the biggest prize in the history of the reality show.
+Surpassed by the following season.
 The value of the final award is undefined.
 This is because it may increase during the course of the season, according to the performance of the housemates.

 Each week, on Tuesday elimination nights, three housemates will be chosen by random drawn to try to guess who will be evicted, with a cash value being added to the final prize for each correct answer.